taustation-fan/userscripts/README.md

 (in the opponents list, and in the final loot summary when the Campaign is finished).
 In the Syndicate Campaigns opponents list, it will also show a summary of the damage / defense types for opponents' equipment.

+## Email helper

+`email_helper.user.js` adds "Forward" toggle buttons to the email reading interface.
+Clicking Forward adds the email contents to the localStorage, ready for forwarding, clicking it once again removes the email from localStorage.
+The script also adds two new buttons to the email compose interface - one of them clears all the emails from the localStorage, while the other one pastes all the emails from localStorage to the current message window, after the existing text.
+The script utilizes [turndown library](https://github.com/domchristie/turndown) to convert the emails to their Markdown code and preserve the look and feel as much as possible.